 It was another life in another world

-So it was back to Queen’s.
+So it was back to The Queen’s College.

 It may be different for science post-grads but I saw a lot of humanities students pack it in.
-They had lost interest in their subject and faith in academia, with its cliques and bitchiness; their grants ran out and they needed a job; they became neurotic, depressed or plain bored.
-It wasn’t just me who’d lost his way… but I was never totally committed in the first place.
-But I refuse to give up on something once I’ve started on it so I carried on, like an actor in a play he already knows is a turkey.
-I was now 28 years old.
+They lost interest in their subject and faith in academia with its bitchy cliques; their grants ran out and they needed a job; they became neurotic, depressed or plain bored.
+It wasn’t just me who was losing his way… perhaps we didn’t care enough.
+However I refuse to give up on something once I’ve started so I carried on, like an actor in a third-rate production of a play.
+I was painfully aware that I was now 28 years old.